ExpatCopilotExpatCopilot

 Health insurance providers in the Netherlands

-Below is a structured directory of health insurers often considered by expats.
+Use Independer or Zorgverzekeringskaart for a quick comparison of premiums and basic packages; the cards below give a structured overview of major insurers often considered by expats.
 Inclusion is for information only; we do not recommend one insurer over another.
 Check each provider’s website and comparison tools for current products, premiums, and English-language options.

 Typical costs below are indicative 2026 basic-package monthly premiums (source: comparison sites such as Independer).
 Supplementary packages add to the premium.
 Always check current offers before choosing.